bioinf/Sibelia/testingdatasets/README.md

 -------------------
 We evaluated performance of C-Sibelia (comparative Sibelia) on a simulated dataset.
 The experiment design is described in the paper.
-The folder "variant_calling_synthetic_dataset" contains two genomes from the dataset, a reference and an assembly.
+The folder "synthetic_dataset" contains two genomes from the dataset, a reference and an assembly.
 The script that generated them is located in the subfolder "variant_calling_synthetic_dataset/generator".
 The folder "variant_calling_synthetic_dataset/out" contains true variants ("truediff.txt")